Why you need a Greenville Criminal Defense Lawyer

 In fact, early intervention after an arrest but before the filing for formal charges might help in avoiding the charges entirely by negotiating a mutually agreeable alternative.
 Even if you have been charged, acting early to begin the evidence gathering or plea-bargaining with prosecutors is important to get the case started on the right foot.
 It’s always better to be ahead of the ball than behind it, especially when something as important as your freedom is at stake.

 What if you just want to plead Guilty?

 In some cases, a defendant may not want to fight his or her criminal charges, instead choosing to plead guilty.
-Though this may be the best decision in some cases, it is still important to hire and rely on the training of a Greenville criminal defense attorney before agreeing to plead guilty.
+Though this may be the best decision in some cases, it is still important to hire and rely on the training of a Greenville criminal defense lawyer before agreeing to plead guilty.
 A attorney will know how to best handle the plea and can likely engage in negotiation with the prosecutor to either a lesser charge or ensure more lenient punishment.
 Simply announcing to the prosecutor that you want to plead guilty before running it past an attorney will likely result in a much worse deal than a skilled lawyer could negotiate on your behalf.

 A criminal defense lawyer in Greenville, SC might also uncover evidence to show that while you may think you are guilty, your rights were violated along the way and that evidence of your guilt may be inadmissible.
 It’s never wise to assume that you are guilty without first consulting an attorney with a background in criminal defense who can better advise you regarding the strength of your case.